Select a language

 Platforms-as-a-Service (PaaS) provides users with a platform on which applications can run, as well as all the IT infrastructure required for it to run.

 Depending on whom you ask, clouds can also be considered cloud services.
 Clouds are IT environments that abstract, pool, and share scalable resources across a network.
 Clouds enable cloud computing, which is the act of running workloads within a cloud environment.
 Clouds are a type of PaaS, since someone other than the user supplies the underlying infrastructure on which a web-based platform is provided.

-A cloud environment created from resources not owned by the end user that can be redistributed to other tenants.
+Public clouds are cloud environments created from resources not owned by the end user that can be redistributed to other tenants.

 Like all other IT solutions, cloud services rely on hardware and software.
 However, unlike traditional hardware and software solutions, users don’t need anything other than a computer, network connection, and operating system to access cloud services.